When the weather outside won't cooperate, keep the kids entertained with these fun activities.

 Fun for the entire family, parents can perfect their drive and enjoy a beverage, while the kids can swing to their heart's content.
-Top Golf also offers half-day clinics throughout the year and specialised coaching with certified golf pro's if you're looking for a little extra lift for your kids' game.
+Top Golf also offers half-day clinics throughout the year and specialized coaching with certified golf pro's if you're looking for a little extra lift for your kids' game.
 It's also climate controlled to keep you cozy in the colder months.

 Summit Indoor Rock Climbing

 Get your kids moving and stretching with classes for all ages.
 Summit provides introduction lessons for kids ages 3-6 with fun games, obstacles and balance work and teen programs for more agile movers.
 Parents are also encouraged to be involved and get into the action.

 Ice Rink at Galleria Dallas